-At Corevist, one of our core values is Passion for our clients.
+At Corevist, one of our core values is passion for our clients.
 By extension, that also means passion for our clients’ customers.
 That’s why we don’t stop at building and implementing Corevist Commerce.
-We go beyond that and work with you to make ecommerce “sticky” for your customers.
+We go beyond that and work with you to make your B2B ordering portal “sticky” for your customers.

 First, you need to quantify stickiness.
 That means defining the metric to reach the business goal, such as the amount of revenue you want to flow through ecommerce.
 Once you’ve done that, you’re ready to craft a plan to get there–and your plan should cover the “4 stages of ecommerce stickiness,” as we like to call them.

 In this article, we’ll talk about those 4 stages and what it takes to nail each one.

 1. Onboarding: Driving first contact with the website

 Onboarding is the first step in establishing stickiness.
 If customers never come to the B2B portal in the first place, they won’t become consistent users.

 But onboarding is more than that.
 You need to communicate the value of the portal–how it makes life easier for them.
 After all, what’s in it for them?
 If the B2B portal can’t serve their needs, then picking up the phone or sending an email is still easier.
 (Hint: This is why the Corevist Platform includes comprehensive SAP ERP integration–so customers get the personalized data and logic they need to complete transactions.)

 Since customer value is the key to onboarding, you need a smart plan for communicating that value and monitoring the progress of customer onboarding.
 Consider the different types of customers and develop a thoughtful plan to increase success for that segment.
 Throughout the onboarding process, you’ll want to engage in regular monitoring by asking questions like: